xavier114/iOS-Emulator/README.md

 -keyboard     This command toggle the on-display keyboard.
 -touchid      This simulate a pressed home button.
 -keysend      This send any keycode to your emulated iPhone!
-(Example: applx -keysend KEY_VOLUME_UP) -run          This command execute the following ipa.
-(Example: applx -run example.ipa)
+(Example: applx -keysend KEY_VOLUME_UP) -run          This command execute the following bundle id.
+(Example: applx -run com.apple.example)

 And more is comming...
 </pre>